r-i-c-h/jekyll-uno/README.md

 # jekyll-Uknow
-A fork of the Jekyll-Uno theme for Jekyll
+A fork of the minimalist and responsive Jekyll-Uno theme by [joshgerdes](http://joshgerdes.github.com) originally based on the [Uno](https://github.com/daleanthony/Uno) theme for Ghost.
 > :warning:  This theme requires ruby and rubygems installed

 ### Features